CentaurusInfra/arktos/docs/user-guide/features/nic_hotplug.md

 # Network Interface Hotplug

-It is not rare that admin of virtual machine (vm for short) wants to dynamically add secondary network interfaces while the instance is still running; this hotplug ability is available from various hypersisors like qemu/kvm, vmware etc. Alkaid, our platform managing vm pods as the first class citizen as well as traditional container based ones, provides the similar feature of network interface hotplug.
+It is not rare that admin of virtual machine (vm for short) wants to dynamically add secondary network interfaces while the instance is still running; this hotplug ability is available from various hypersisors like qemu/kvm, vmware etc. Arktos, our platform managing vm pods as the first class citizen as well as traditional container based ones, provides the similar feature of network interface hotplug.

-This doc describes how secondary nic is plugged into a running vm instance in Alkaid, from the perspective of end user (vm admin).
+This doc describes how secondary nic is plugged into a running vm instance in Arktos, from the perspective of end user (vm admin).

 ## Launching a vm pod
 VM pod is defined, in k8s way, by pod spec file.
 For vm pod that might have nic hotplug, there is a requirement of pod spec - nic __MUST be specified explicitly defined, and nic name MUST be present__.